The Foundation for a Meaningful Life

 • Recalling and applying basic addition and subtraction math facts

-• Reviewing and applying multi-digit addition and subtraction with re-grouping
+• Reviewing and applying multi-digit addition and subtraction with regrouping

 • Reviewing strategies for multiplication fact fluency